paul2048/InstagramLogoDetection/README.md

 │   └── image2.xml
 |   └── ...
 ```

+You can find the extra data I used for my Apple and ASUS model in "extra_data.zip".

 ## Run the app
 Inside the project's folder run `env\Scripts\Activate.ps1; set FLASK_APP=app.py; flask run` (Windows Powershell).